peli-pro/coldcard_bip84_address_generator/README.md

 .

 ## Generate BIP84 addresses for coldcard
-This litte script will take your coldcard zpub-key and generate a list of recieve and change addresses that you can store somewhere for indipendent verification of the addresses wasabi wallet or electrum creates for you (only native segwit / BIP84).
+This litte script will take your coldcard zpub-key and generate a list of receive and change addresses that you can store somewhere for indipendent verification of the addresses wasabi wallet or electrum creates for you (only native segwit / BIP84).
 This script is only a litte wrapper around a BIP84 library that can be found here: https://github.com/Anderson-Juhasc/bip84

 BEFORE YOU TRUST THIS SCRIPT PLEASE DOUBLE CHECK THAT IT WORKS CORRECTLY, SEE THE LAST SECTION !!!!!